open-oni/open-oni/docs/customization/theme.md

 sudo chmod -R g+w static/compiled/
 ```

-Perform a graceful Apache restart after re-compiling static assets so the app
+Perform a graceful Apache restart after re-compiling static files so the app
 uses the updated static file hash fingerprints in the URLs rendered in
 templates: